-43. DISP membership may be suspended following an assurance activity or security investigation which identifies non-compliance or security control breaches.
-This suspension may affect current contracts and prevent the DISP member from entering into additional contracts with Defence until the issues leading to the suspension are rectified.
+44. DISP membership may be suspended following an assurance activity or security investigation which identifies non-compliance or security control breaches.
+This suspension may affect current contracts and prevent the DISP member from entering into additional contracts that require DISP membership with Defence until the issues leading to the suspension are rectified.